 Finally, in Philippians 4:8, Paul is exhorting the believers to train their minds to think the right thoughts.
 Our thoughts shape what we believe and how we behave.
 We must be diligent to keep our minds fixed in heavenly places.

-Meaning of Philippians 4:9-13 – Learning to Be Content
+Commentary of Philippians 4:9-13 – Learning to Be Content

 9 As for the things you have learned and received and heard and seen in me, practice these things, and the God of peace will be with you.
 10 But I rejoiced in the Lord greatly, that now at last you have revived your concern for me; indeed, you were concerned before, but you lacked an opportunity to act.
 11 Not that I speak from need, for I have learned to be content in whatever circumstances I am.
 12 I know how to get along with little, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 13 I can do all things through Him who strengthens me.

-This section starts off with one more exhortation.
+This section starts with one more exhortation.
 Paul is telling the Philippians to practice the things that they have heard and seen in him, especially those things he outlined in chapter three and also in the first section of chapter 4.

 Paul has learned to be content.

-Meaning of Philippians 4:14 – Giving
+Philippians 4:14 Commentary – Giving

 14 Nevertheless, you have done well to share with me in my difficulty.
 15 You yourselves also know, Philippians, that at the first preaching of the gospel, after I left Macedonia, no church shared with me in the matter of giving and receiving except you alone; 16 for even in Thessalonica you sent a gift more than once for my needs.
 17 Not that I seek the gift itself, but I seek the profit which increases to your account.
 18 But I have received everything in full and have an abundance; I am amply supplied, having received from Epaphroditus what you have sent, a fragrant aroma, an acceptable sacrifice, pleasing to God.
 19 And my God will supply all your needs according to His riches in glory in Christ Jesus.
 20 Now to our God and Father be the glory forever and ever.
 Amen.